Grow as many, unite as one.

-At the bedrock of Camp Aquinas is the causal relationship between outdoor activity with increased social interaction and decreased stress and anxiety.
+At the foundation of Camp Aquinas is the causal relationship between outdoor activity with increased social interaction and decreased stress and anxiety.

 Students routinely learn to work more effectively in groups, better manage conflicts, cooperate in a more effective manner, take risks responsibly in a safe context and exhibit an improved comprehension of nonverbal emotional cues.